caioprogrammer/caioprogrammer/README.md

 I'm still in training, but I already have good knowledge in HTML, CSS and Javascript.

-I'm learning and working with VTEX and VTEX IO
+I'm learning and working with Tray Corp, VTEX, and Wordpress

 My next step is React.JS